DesperatePeter/starsector-advanced-weapon-control/README.md

 - Unzip the archive in your Starsector/mods folder
 - Enable the NUMPAD-Numlock on your keyboard ![Numlock](imgs/numlock.png "Numlock")
 - Play the game and press NUMPAD-Keys during combat to cycle fire modes
+- (optional) after that, add suffixes to that mode by pressing "-"
 - Target an ally (R-Key) in combat to cycle their firing modes
 - By default, firing modes are automatically saved/loaded between combats (per ship)
 - (optional) edit Starsector/mods/AdvancedGunneryControl/Settings.editme and add/remove modes you don't like etc.
+- (optional) press "G" in the campaign map to open a GUI

 ## Installation ##